Nissan Almera: Third generation (N17; 2011)

 The N17 Almera was first introduced in China at the Guangzhou Auto Show in December 2010, where it was marketed as the Nissan Sunny.
 It went on sale in January 2011.
 Based on the company's global V platform, the model was touted as a saloon for the global market, as it was gradually marketed across 170 countries with assemblies conducted in numerous American, African, and Asian countries.

 In October 2011, Nissan debuted the model in Thailand as the Almera.
-It was positioned as an entry-level saloon for the Eco Car programme in Thailand, requiring for a 1.2-litre engine to be adopted.
+It was positioned as an entry-level saloon for the Eco Car programme in Thailand, which required a 1.2-litre engine to be adopted.
 The Almera name is also used for the model in Malaysia, the Philippines, Indonesia, Singapore, Australia, Ghana, Kenya, Mauritius, South Africa, and Nigeria.

 In the Americas, it is badged as the Nissan Versa.
 It went on sale in North America in July 2011, and in Brazil in October 2011.

 The Sunny nameplate is also used in India, Vietnam, and various Middle Eastern countries.
 The N17 Almera was also exported from Thailand to Japan since October 2012 until December 2016, where it was marketed as the Nissan Latio (日産・ラティオ, Nissan Ratio).
 Under the joint venture established with Renault, the model was also marketed as the Renault Scala in India between 2012 and 2017, featuring minor redesigns.

 After the release of the succeeding N18 model, the N17 saloon continued to be produced in several countries.
 In India, since 2020 the vehicle is no longer sold in the country, instead it is solely produced for export to GCC countries as the Sunny Classic.
 The model is also continued to be produced in Mexico where it is marketed as the Nissan V-Drive since 2019 to distinguish it with the N18 Versa.
 The V-Drive nameplate was also used in Brazil for the same purpose until its end of production in the country in September 2021.
 In Malaysia, the model is also sold alongside its successor as the Almera Black Series.
-Production of the N17 Sunny ended in China since 2019 without any successor.
+Production of the N17 Sunny ended in China since 2019 without any direct replacement.